 Recurring and custom removals

-Data brokers constantly compile information, so Norton scans every 90 days to ensure your data doesn’t appear anywhere you don’t want it to.
+Data brokers constantly compile information, so Norton scans every 90 days to ensure your data doesn’t appear anywhere and stays that way.

-We couldn't find any information on requesting custom removals, so you'll only have your data removed from the 33 data brokers Norton lists.
+We couldn't find any information on requesting custom removals, so you'll only have your data removed from the 34 data brokers Norton covers.

 Bonus features